Never miss an important update |

 In many such cases, the members of the criminal groups pose as professionals who contact the victim through a call centre, and they use manipulated software to depict fake growth in investment to the victim to motivate them to spend.

 These days, scammers use sophisticated, even threatening calls to ask for investment money or seek help for a social cause.
 Some sell insurance for white goods, like electronics; some callers claim they are from NHS, Amazon or another utility firm.
-Sometimes the callers say they are from domestic home repairs or drainage.
+Sometimes, the callers say they are from domestic home repairs or drainage.

 They often trick the victim into opening pop-up warnings on websites on their computer screens.
-They mostly start by playing as an unsuspecting target, speaking politely to convey ways to follow instructions and connect to their home apps or virtual machine.
+They mostly start by playing as an unsuspecting target, speaking politely to convey ways to follow instructions and connect to their home apps or virtual machines.

 A standard Ponzi scheme promises to deliver a high return on investment from capital derived from the investors.
-The investors are attracted to abnormally higher short term gains, and the fraudsters charge a fee to the client for the membership.
+The investors are attracted to abnormally higher short-term gains, and the fraudsters charge a fee to the client for the membership.

 The first such scheme was launched in 1920 by Charles Ponzi, who guaranteed to pay 50 per cent returns on postal coupons.